Secure Autonomous Rover Under Simulated Electronic Warfare

 Purpose of Unit B:

-- hosts Wi-Fi network
+- hosts Wi-Fi access point

 - forwards telemetry